Skip to main content

 Listening Skills for Teachers

 by Dr. Jane Nelsen and Dr. Kelly Gfroerer We have heard students say that it doesn’t do any good to talk because adults don’t listen—they just lecture.
 Could this be true?
 And if so, why?
 We will make some guesses.
-Most adults think it is their job to teach, and that the best […]
+Most adults think it is their job to teach, and that the best way to […]